yonig15/Linux/README.md

-This project is for the DevOps Bootcamp for

-**Operating Systems & Linux Basics**
+This project is for the DevOps Bootcamp for "Operating Systems & Linux Basics"